Pea Puffer Care Guide: Everything You Need To Know

-Welcome to the dynamic world of freshwater pea puffers, where charisma, intelligence, and charm converge to create an aquatic spectacle like no other!
+Pea pufferfish are fascinating, intelligent creatures that require specialized care to thrive.
 If you're seeking a captivating addition to your aquarium, look no further than these pint-sized predators.
-Join us as we embark on a journey to explore the fascinating world of freshwater pea puffers, from their origins and care requirements to aquascape aesthetics and tankmate compatibility.
+Here’s everything you need to know about the fascinating world of freshwater pea puffers, from their origins and care requirements to aquascapes and tankmate compatibility.

 Discovering the Origins of Pea Puffers

 Freshwater pea puffers belong to the species Carinotetraodon travancoricus, which is native to the freshwater habitats of South Asia, including India, Sri Lanka, and Bangladesh.
 In the wild, freshwater pea puffers inhabit slow-moving streams, rivers, and marshes, where they hunt for small invertebrates and crustaceans among dense vegetation and submerged debris.
 Pea puffers have captured the hearts of aquarists with their inquisitive nature and bold personalities.
-These tiny titans are known for their keen intelligence and predatory instincts, making them a captivating species to observe and care for in the home aquarium.
+These tiny titans are known for their keen intelligence and predatory instincts, making them a captivating species to observe and care for.

 Biology and Appearance

 Freshwater pea puffers boast a charming appearance, with round, compact bodies and expressive eyes that seem to sparkle with curiosity.
-Their olive-green coloration and distinctive black markings add to their allure, making them stand out in any aquarium setting.
+Their olive-green coloration and distinctive black markings add to their allure.
 Freshwater pea puffers are renowned for their playful and inquisitive nature, often interacting with their environment and tankmates in curious ways, such as chasing prey, exploring hiding places, and displaying courtship behaviors.
 With a maximum size of around 1 inch, these diminutive puffers are perfect for nano and species-specific tanks.
+Males typically develop bluish lines around their eyes and yellow bellies, while females retain their black spots from adolescence.

 Tank Size and Water Parameters

 When it comes to housing freshwater pea puffers, a tank size of at least 10 gallons is recommended to provide ample space for swimming and exploration.
 Maintain stable water parameters with temperatures ranging from 75-82°F, pH levels between 7.0-7.5, and moderate water flow.
-Soft, sandy substrate and plenty of hiding places are essential to replicate their natural habitat and minimize stress.
+Regular water changes are crucial.
+Keep an eye on pH levels, particularly if black beard algae appear.
+A little algae is acceptable, as puffers may occasionally nibble on it.
+Soft, sandy substrate, hides and live plants are essential to replicate their natural habitat and minimize stress.
+If breeding is desired, ensure the tank includes a mop head or dense moss for egg-laying.
+Keep parent puffers well-fed to prevent predation on the eggs or fry.

 Pea Puffers Shopping List